Myth vs Fact: The Truth About Weight Loss and Nutrition

 Fact: Healthy fats are essential for your body

-- Nuts & seeds – provide omega-3/6, minerals, and crunch that helps control appetite.
+- Nuts & seeds – omega-3/6, minerals, help control appetite.

 Myth 2: You Must Avoid Carbs to Lose Weight